How difficult it is to learn Java and Selenium

 This approach may not make you the expert in a language, but you will be able to navigate successfully in the foreign land.

 In case of learning Selenium, Java learning must be approached as secondary language.
-At Techcanvass, we have developed an approach based on “Functional Learning”.
+At Techcanvass, we have developed an approach based on this “Functional Learning” approach.
 We call this approach – Functional learning approach for programming (FLAP).
 This approach has also adopted certain principles, which makes learning even simpler.

-So, the point is – Java is not difficult to learn and anybody can learn Java without any hassles.
+So, to conclude – Java is not difficult to learn and anybody can learn Java without any hassles using the right approach and methodology

 Hope this post is able to motivate you to get into automation testing, without any apprehensions.